revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Java8.md

 </details>

 ---
-55. Use Java Streams to sort items based on price.
+55. How do you use Java Streams to sort items based on price?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)